Nompendulo Mkhatshwa

-Nompendulo Thobile Mkhatshwa (born 20 August 1993) is a South African politician, former student leader and former #FeesMustFall activist currently serving as a Member of the National Assembly of South Africa for the African National Congress (ANC).
+Nompendulo Thobile Mkhatshwa (born 20 August 1993) is a South African politician, former student leader and former #FeesMustFall activist who served as a Member of the National Assembly of South Africa for the African National Congress (ANC).

 In August 2021 she was elected chairperson of the Portfolio Committee on Higher Education, Science and Technology.

 Early life and education

 Mkhatshwa was born on 20 August 1993.
 She has two younger sisters.
 In 2015, she graduated from the University of the Witwatersrand with a Bachelor of Science (BSc) in geography.
 She is currently enrolled for a post-graduate certificate in education from the University of South Africa.

 Political career

 Mkhatshwa became involved in student politics while a student at the University of the Witwatersrand.
 In 2013, she was elected as the deputy chairperson of the South African Students Congress (SASCO) branch at Wits University.
 The following year, she was elected chairperson of the SASCO branch.
 Mkhatshwa became the deputy chairperson of the African National Congress Youth League branch at the university in 2015.